gruntwork-io/terragrunt/docs/_docs/02_features/extra-arguments.md

 ### Motivation

-Sometimes you may need to pass extra CLI arguments every time you run certain `tofu`/`terraform` commands.
+Sometimes you need to pass extra CLI arguments every time you run certain `tofu`/`terraform` commands.

 For example, you may want to set the `lock-timeout` setting to 20 minutes for all commands that may modify remote state so that OpenTofu/Terraform will keep trying to acquire a lock for up to 20 minutes if someone else already has the lock rather than immediately exiting with an error.

 You can configure Terragrunt to pass specific CLI arguments for specific commands using an `extra_arguments` block in your `terragrunt.hcl` file: